Designated Survivor (TV series)

 Designated Survivor is an American political thriller drama television series created by David Guggenheim.
-It aired for three seasons, beginning on ABC and then exclusively on Netflix for the third and final season.
+The series aired for three seasons, beginning on ABC and then exclusively on Netflix for the third and final season.
 Kiefer Sutherland stars as Thomas Kirkman, an American academic named as the designated survivor for the State of the Union address, who suddenly ascends from the position of U.S. Secretary of Housing and Urban Development to President of the United States after an explosion kills everyone ahead of him in the presidential line of succession.
 Kirkman deals with his inexperience as head of state while looking to uncover the truth behind the attack.

 The project skipped the pilot stage.
 It was ordered straight to series on December 14, 2015, with a formal announcement on May 6, 2016.
 The first episode premiered on September 21, 2016, to an audience of over 10 million viewers.
 Eight days later, a full-season order was announced.
 The series was renewed for a second season on May 11, 2017, which premiered on September 27, 2017.
 In May 2018, ABC cancelled the series after two seasons.
 In September 2018, Netflix and Entertainment One announced they had reached a deal to pick up Designated Survivor for a third season of 10 episodes, with the latter being solely responsible for the production of the series.
 The third season premiered on Netflix on June 7, 2019.
-In July 2019, the series was cancelled by Netflix due to complications with the actors' contracts.
+In July 2019, the series was canceled by Netflix.